Home

 Shailesh Kannur, Aravind Bheemacharya Madhwacharya, Shivangouda Patil, Rohan Gharpure, Shrihari Venkatesh

-1. Assistant Professor, Department of Surgery, Shri B. M. Patil Medical College, Vijayapur, Karnataka, India.
-2. Assistant Professor, Department of Otolarynorhinology, Shri B. M. Patil Medical College, Vijayapur, Karnataka, India.
-3. Associate Professor, Department of Surgery, Shri B. M. Patil Medical College, Vijayapur, Karnataka, India.
-4. Resident, Department of Surgery, Shri B. M. Patil Medical College, Vijayapur, Karnataka, India.
-5. Resident, Department of Surgery, Shri B. M. Patil Medical College, Vijayapur, Karnataka, India.
+1. Assistant Professor, Department of Surgery, Shri B. M. Patil Medical College, Vijayapura, Karnataka, India.
+2. Assistant Professor, Department of Otolarynorhinology, Shri B. M. Patil Medical College, Vijayapura, Karnataka, India.
+3. Associate Professor, Department of Surgery, Shri B. M. Patil Medical College, Vijayapura, Karnataka, India.
+4. Resident, Department of Surgery, Shri B. M. Patil Medical College, Vijayapura, Karnataka, India.
+5. Resident, Department of Surgery, Shri B. M. Patil Medical College, Vijayapura, Karnataka, India.

 Correspondence Address :